Indigenous Self-Identification Initiative

 If you have questions about privacy, please contact Indigenous Health at IndigenousHealth@islandhealth.ca.

-Can I withdraw my self-identification?
+Can I withdraw or update my self-identification?

 How has Island Health collaborated with Indigenous communities to design and implement the Indigenous self-identifier (ISI)?